 This is a simplified version of the getsipmessage function if you are interested only in the last sent INVITE request.
+Call this function passing a callback.

 The passed callback function will be called with one String parameter, which will be the last outgoing call's SIP INVITE message.

 This is a helper function which might be useful to get the whole INVITE message on call setup.